-How to set up iCloud Photo Sharing on your iPhone, iPad, Mac, and PC
+Share your favorite pictures through iCloud Photo Sharing — set up is easy!

-Apple's iCloud service includes iCloud Photo Sharing, a free service Apple offers for the iPhone, iPad, Mac, and PC.
+Apple's iCloud service includes iCloud Photos, a free service Apple offers for the iPhone, iPad, Mac, and PC.
 It lets you create shared albums that your friends, family, and co-workers can access, comment upon, and even add their own images and video.
-By default, iCloud Photo Sharing uses iCloud accounts, but you can also create a private iCloud.com website for non-iCloud users to view photos and video.
+By default, iCloud Photos uses iCloud accounts, but you can also create a private iCloud.com website for non-iCloud users to view photos and video.

-Why use a shared album instead of a service like Instagram or Facebook? iCloud's albums allow for greater privacy than both services — iCloud Photo Sharing is encrypted, and your activities are only shared with the people you've invited to the group instead of the general public.
+Why use a shared album instead of a service like Instagram or Facebook? iCloud's albums allow for greater privacy than both services — iCloud Photos is encrypted, and your activities are only shared with the people you've invited to the group instead of the general public.

 How to enable iCloud Photo Sharing